jro31/jethro-codes/_articles/projects/blocks-falling.md

 Based on the above, I want to stress that this app has no relation to any existing video game, ever, and any resemblance is purely coincidental.

-However, my motivation for building this app was 2-fold.
+However, my motivation for building this app was two-fold.

 I'd always enjoyed playing games as a child, and building one myself that resembled nothing that I'd ever played in my youth, gave me a good feeling of nostalgia.